Ilagan: Early history

-The town was then called by its native Gaddang settlers as Bolo during the pre-Spanish conquest era.
+The town was then known by its native Gaddang settlers as Bolo during the pre-Spanish conquest era.
 It was one of the populous settlements during that period and the site of the vast tobacco plantation in the region making it one of the most important economic areas in northern Luzon.

 Spanish colonial era

 In 1581, Governor-General Gonzalo Ronquillo de Peñalosa sent Capt.
 Juan Pablo Carreon to explore Cagayan Valley as well as to establish missions.
 Among the Spanish missionaries who penetrated deeply into the region was Pedro Jimenez, who founded Ilagan.

 The town of Bolo was founded by the Dominicans in 1619 in honor of Saint Ferdinand of Castile.
-The old Bolo was situated on the western side of Cagayan River in what is known today as barangay Naguilian-Baculod.
+The old Bolo was situated on the western side of Cagayan River in what is known today as Naguilian-Baculod.
 The cultural shock brought by the dominating social and economic regulations introduced by the Spanish authorities propelled the natives to dissent in the Mallig and the Ilagan-Tumauini territories in what was known as the Gaddang Revolution.
 The natives abandoned their settlement after burning their church and houses until 1622 when the Spanish government pardoned and exempted them from paying tribute within three years.
 After the Gaddang revolt, the natives re-established their settlement upon the efforts of Fr.
 Pedro Jimenez in 1678 on the east side of the river thereby giving the legendary name for Ilagan which is the reverse of the word nagali meaning move or transfer.
 The Dominicans accepted the settlement as an ecclesiastical mission given the name San Fernando de Ilagan in honor of its patron, Saint Ferdinand of Castile.